microsoft/CCF/doc/audit/read_write_restrictions.rst

 Restricted Permissions
 ----------------------

-CCF ensures that governance audit is possible offline from a ledger, by considering only a subset of transactions.
+CCF ensures that governance audit is possible offline from a ledger, by considering only a subset of transactions, and every governance change is traceable to member signatures.
 These governance transactions operate purely over governance tables, so that governance audit does not need to consider application tables, and purely over public tables so that all decisions can be reconstructed from the ledger.
 Combining the definitions above, we impose several restrictions on KV access in different contexts:

 - Governance code must never read from private tables.
 Doing so might make decisions which could not be reproduced from the ledger.
+- Governance code must never read from application tables.
+Doing so might produce dependencies on data which was not signed by a member.
 - Governance code running pre-approval must only have read access to tables, and never write.
 - Governance code should not write to application tables, which could be modified further outside of governance.
 - Application code must not modify governance tables, as it could do so without constitution approval.